Hug A Tree

 The Hug-a-Tree and Survive Program teaches children and their parents the following principles:

-- Animals are afraid of humans - If you hear a noise at night, yell at it!
-If it is an animal it will run away to protect itself.
-If it is a searcher, you will be found.
+If you hear a noise at night, yell at it!
+If it is an animal it will run away to protect itself, and it it’s a searcher, you will be found.

 If you would like to schedule a Hug-a-Tree and Survive Program presentation for your organization, please e-mail us at firstname.lastname@example.org.
 For additional information on the Hug-A-Tree and Survive Program, including downloadable program materials such as the coloring book and a parent’s guide to the program, please visit the National Association for Search and Rescue (NASAR) Hug-A-Tree and Survive Program website here.

 History of Hug A Tree and Survive Program